Ledger-Donjon/scaffold/README.md

 Scaffold is an electronic motherboard designed for security evaluation of integrated circuits and embedded platforms.

+## Documentation

+API documentation is available on [Read the Docs](https://donjonscaffold.readthedocs.io).

 ## Licensing

 Scaffold is released under GNU Lesser General Public Licence version 3 (LGPLv3).